- Height: 10-16 inches

 Maine Coons are attentive enough to be almost intrusive at times.

 Maine Coons are big cats, with some males weighing as much as 25 lbs.
+Their large size is definitely their most distinct trait!
 They have muscular, rectangular bodies with broad chests.
 Slow to mature, individuals do not reach their full size for three to five years.
 Their thick coats are water resistant, with thicker growth on their ruff, stomach, and britches where they most need protection from cold and wet conditions.
 Their bushy tails wrap easily around their bodies to provide an additional source of warmth.
 These cats have large rounded feet with tufts that serve as natural snowshoes.
 Their eyes are big and round and can be copper, green, or gold in tone.

 The silky coat of the Maine Coon has a tendency to be somewhat oily, but although dense, little grooming is required.
 These cats are good at self-maintenance, but like the attention of being brushed or combed.
 Once a week is sufficient to keep the coat in good shape, but you may find that the cat enjoys the interaction enough to make more frequent and shorter grooming periods practical and pleasurable for both parties.
 As with any long-haired breed, a combination of a bristled brush and a wire comb is good.